 About this course

 The UN has declared 2021 the International Year for the Elimination of Child Labour.
-The ILO estimated in 2016 that 152 million children between the ages of 5 and 17 were in child labour, this figure has risen by 8.4 million - to 160 million - since then.
-The number of children aged 5 to 17 years in hazardous work - defined as work that is like to harm their health, safety or morals - has risen by 6.5 million to 79 million since 2016.
-It is concentrated primarily in agriculture (71 per cent) – this includes fishing, forestry, livestock herding and aquaculture – 17 per cent in services; and 12 per cent in the Industrial sector, including mining.
-So, for the foresighted business, being proactive in developing and strenghtening their due diligence systems to manage child labour risks and human rights responsibilities is a priority.
-This programme has been developed to provide participants with the opportunity to understand more about modern slavery risk and how, within their own jobs, to do something about it.
+The ILO estimated in 2016 that 160 million with 79 million children aged 5 to 17 years in hazardous work.
+This course is for foresighted business to be proactive in developing and strengthening their due diligence systems to manage child labour risks and human rights responsibilities. .
+This programme has been developed to provide participants with the opportunity to understand more about child labour and how, within their own jobs, to do something about it.
 S - Seek out risks T - Take action O - Operate with guidelines in mind P - Promote the importance of business' role under child labour

 - Online only

 - Modules: 6

 - Short quizzes after each module is completed